haimingz/vivsim/README.md

 ## Getting Started

-This package is based on JAX, whose installation may depend on the OS and hardware.
-Please refer to the [JAX Documentation](https://jax.readthedocs.io/en/latest/installation.html) for the latest installation guidance.

 To locally install VIVSIM for development:

 ```bash
 git clone https://github.com/haimingz/vivsim.git
 pip install -e vivsim
 ```
+This package is based on JAX, whose installation may depend on the OS and hardware.
+If the above command does not work well, please refer to the [JAX Documentation](https://jax.readthedocs.io/en/latest/installation.html) for the latest installation guidance.

 Alternatively, you can run the following command in a cell on Google Colab to install VIVSIM and run simulations using free/paid GPU on the cloud.

 ```python
 !pip install git+https://github.com/haimingz/vivsim
 ```
-You can also create a singularity image from the provided definition file `vivsim.def` and execute your code on High Performance Computing (HPC) clusters.
+You can also create a Singularity image from the provided definition file `vivsim.def` and execute your code on High Performance Computing (HPC) clusters.
 More detailed instructions can be found in our [Documentation](https://github.com/haimingz/vivsim/wiki/Getting-Started).